 - All racing cars must go over 80MPH; the Dodge Charger is a racing car, therefore it can go over 80MPH.

-- Christmas is always on December 25th; today is December 25th, therefore it’s Christmas.
+- Christmas is always Dec.
+25th; today is Dec.
+25th, therefore it’s Christmas.

 Logically Unsound Deductive Reasoning Examples: